gingerchew/ginger.wtf-2024/src/posts/we-live-in-an-opt-out-world.md

 ### *Is this the part where you say "Call your senator!"*

-No. Personally, I don't want to keep slapping these companies on the wrist and then wait patiently until the f\*ck up again. *(But calling your senator can't hurt.)* That's not the point.
+No. Personally, I don't want to keep slapping these companies on the wrist and then wait patiently until they f\*ck up again. *(But calling your senator can't hurt.)* That's not the point.

 ## Ultimately my take away is this...